-He also argued that trying to be empathic can undermine this,
+He also argued (1999, p.143) that trying to be empathic can undermine this,

 Once parents are reoriented towards their own welfare, their stamina begins to increase in the most natural way.
 And it is no different with teachers, therapists, professional people and CEOs.